new5558/chula-course-recommender-demo/README.md

 # chula-course-recommender-demo
 Course recommender system by content based filtering method demo application.
-This project is a part of Data team at www.cugetreg.com
+This project is a part of Data team experiments at www.cugetreg.com

 ## Run project on localhost
 `docker-compose up`